-The License Application Form can be downloaded from the CCK website (www.cck.go.ke).
+The License Application Form can be downloaded from the CCK website (www.ca.go.ke).
 It is also available from ARSK by e-mail in .pdf format if downloading it from the CCK site proves difficult, or by post.
-A new form and slightly different requirements are effective from mid-November, 2012.
+A new form and slightly different requirements (CA/F/FSM/02) is effective from mid-July, 2014.

 SHORT TERM VISITORS